leone2016/admipro2-udemy/README.md

-## hello, this a udemy's course whern I've practice angular advanced
+## hello, this a udemy's course when I've practice angular advanced
 ##### important to remaind

 * ng g c --help   this is important if You don't remenber, what is come after?